isw-kudos/huddo-docs/docs/boards/howto/attaching-files.md

 ### Removing an Attached File

-To remove an attached file, hover over the file in the card and click the `X` to remove the link.
+To remove an attached file, navigate to the `...` to the right of the attachment.
+Click and select Delete to remove the file.
 The file will be deleted and the link will no longer work.
 Please ensure you still have a copy of the file if needed before doing this.

 ### Who Can Remove Files?